GemmaDawson/positive-possum/README.md

 # positive-possum
-This is an application for one to caputure ones time, and other stuff
+This is an application for one to caputure ones time, and other stuff.

+It mainly uses R's shiny server tools.